LEADERSHIP

 Clinical, Research, and Technical Leadership

-NurseKnowsNurse™ is supported by experienced clinicians, researchers, and technical experts, including data scientists and engineers, who contribute domain expertise, contextual guidance, and ethical judgment across initiatives.
-These contributors provide specialized input relevant to specific projects and areas of work, without fixed organizational hierarchy.
+NurseKnowsNurse™ is supported by experienced clinicians, researchers, and technical experts, including Faculty Fellows and Senior Faculty Fellows, as well as data scientists and engineers.
+These contributors provide domain expertise, contextual guidance, and ethical judgment across initiatives, offering specialized input relevant to specific projects and areas of work without fixed organizational hierarchy.

 Clinical, research, and technical leaders collaborate with designated project leads to inform project design, methods, and implementation, while primary responsibility for scope, execution, and outcomes remains with project leadership.